jvalaj/jvalaj/README.md

  ![Profile views](https://komarev.com/ghpvc/?username=jvala&label=Profile%20views&color=0e75b6&style=flat)

-*i used to do a lot of art and liked the idea of creating stuff, got introduced to coding and now i like to build stuff with code :)
+background: i used to do a lot of art and liked the idea of creating stuff, got introduced to coding and now i like to build stuff with code :)

 ## about